 Rusty cried his strongest eagle screech in celebration.
 The two hawks yelled at the top of their lungs.
 Elizabeth couldn’t compete in volume but she made up for it in doing a vigorous squirrel dance.

-When Willard was free from his saving harness, he did the Buffalo Shuffle.
+When Willard was free from his saving harness, he did the Bison Shuffle.

 “You’re quite a group,” Nancy said collecting her belongings.
 “Two Ferruginous hawks, an American bald eagle, a ground squirrel and a cow.
 If only we humans could learn to help each other as much as you friends do, the world would be a better place.”